ehn-dcc-development/hcert-dotnet/README.md

 stream.CopyTo(filestream);
 ```

-##Outstanding issues
+## Outstanding issues
-Verifying extended key parameters and the signing country has not been implented
+Verifying extended key parameters and the signing country has not been implemented
-Signature certificates when downloaded are not verified agains CA
+Signature certificates when downloaded are not verified against CA